 Enhancing ecosystem services while supporting sustainable crop production (SCP) is essential, but the impacts of these practices on crop yields are often context-specific and inconsistently reported.
-In this study, we evaluate how four SCPs—agroforestry (AF), cover cropping (CC), no-tillage (NT), and organic farming (OF)—influence yields compared to conventional tillage systems.
+In this study, we evaluate how four SCP systems—agroforestry (AF), cover cropping (CC), no-tillage (NT), and organic farming (OF)—influence yields compared to conventional tillage systems.
 We integrate results from existing meta-analyses with environmental factors, including climate, topography, and detailed soil characteristics, to understand their relative impacts on yield variability across diverse spatial and agronomic conditions.
 Overall, SCPs increased crop yields by an average of 0.7%, though substantial variation exists among different practices and environmental conditions.
 Agroforestry and cover cropping provided the largest yield increases (12% and 7.5%, respectively), whereas no-tillage and organic farming slightly reduced yields (-0.7% and -2%, respectively).
 Yield improvements were most noticeable in arid and temperate climates, soils with low fertility, and areas with elevated or sloping terrains, especially for maize and cash crops.
 Additionally, management practices strongly influenced the success of no-tillage, with nutrient management and maintaining soil cover identified as critical, particularly in water-limited regions.
 These findings highlight the necessity of aligning SCPs with local environmental conditions to optimize yields and improve the adoption and effectiveness of regenerative agricultural methods across varied agroecological contexts.